gjcox/AutoPoet/README.md

 Aspirational/low priority list:
 <ul>
-    <li>Improve suggestion filtering to do it in batches, so that the least likely suggestions don't waste user time</li>
+    <li><s>Improve suggestion filtering to do it in batches, so that the least likely suggestions don't waste user time</s></li>
-    <li>Handle conjugated verbs and pluralised nouns</li>
+    <li>Handle conjugated verbs</li>
     <li>Add dictionary tab to GUI</li>
 </ul>

 # Compilation
-<s>I continue to use VS Code, but the following compilation instructions have been tested on Linux:
+I used VS Code for development, but the following compilation instructions have been tested on Linux:

 Navigate to CS4099/ <br>
-Run the command $ javac -cp lib/json-20210307.jar:lib/junit-platform-console.standalone-1.8.1.jar  src/\*/\*.java <br>
+Run the command $ javac -cp lib/json-20210307.jar:lib/junit-platform-console.standalone-1.8.1.jar  src/testing/Demos.java <br>

 # Running the program
 For terminal demos, the command $ java -cp lib/json-20210307.jar:src/ testing.Demos \[ swc | swp | wc | rhyme \] <br>